top of page

 Liz Ferrell, JD

 Liz Ferrell joined the HOPE family in February 2020.
 A Mississippi native, Liz lived and worked in the Nashville area for 17 years, much of that time in programming and promotions at WSM Radio.
 In 2006 she became editor of The Hartsville Vidette and moved to Trousdale County, where she lived and worked until leaving in 2011 to attend law school at The University of Mississippi.
 After obtaining her law degree and passing the Tennessee bar, she moved to Gallatin in 2015 and served as an assistant public defender before joining the HOPE staff.
-Liz lives in Gallatin with her parents, Bud and Jean, and her Shih Tzu, GloBug.

 3.19.2023